woshilapin/kirin/documentation/kirin2nav.md

 ### StopTimeEvent
 Field | Type | Description
 --- | --- | ---
-time | unit64 | Updated time in POSIX time for the StopTime. delay | String | Delay in seconds of the update at the StopTime.
+time | unit64 | Updated time in UTC POSIX time for the StopTime. delay | String | Delay in seconds of the update at the StopTime.
 The default value is `0`.
 This field is only used to determine the StopTime status and `time` always takes precedence over `delay`. stop_time_event_relationship | Enum | Extended field.
 The type of the update of the StopTime in relation with the static schedule.
 The possible values are `SCHEDULED`, `SKIPPED`.
 This field is deprecated in favor of `stop_time_event_status`. stop_time_event_status | Enum | Extended field.
 The possible values are `SCHEDULED`, `DELETED`, `ADDED`, `DELETED_FOR_DETOUR`, `ADDED_FOR_DETOUR`.